When Do Dogs Stop Growing? Labrador Puppy Growth Chart

 Labrador Puppy Growth Chart

-We have a fascinating and long running thread on our forum, where members enter the weights of their puppies at different ages.
+We have a long running thread on our forum, where members enter the weights of their puppies at different ages.
 The Labrador growth chart below shows the data we have collected, in a Labrador weight chart by age.

 When Do Dogs Stop Growing?